Request from Jim (See This previous Post)

 I wonder if there's an award for using the English language's longest word properly?

-Are blockchains the most expensive database ever invented? - One of the oft-made claims about Bitcoin and its blockchain transaction ledger is that they make transactions really cheap, so you can pay someone anywhe...4 days ago
+Are blockchains the most expensive database ever invented? - One of the oft-made claims about Bitcoin and its blockchain transaction ledger is that they make transactions really cheap, so you can pay someone anywhe...3 weeks ago

 You’re invited to help us celebrate an unlikely pairing in open source - We are just days away from reaching a significant milestone for our team and the open source and open standards communities: the first anniversary of Micro...3 years ago